API documentation

 (string) RGraph.numberFormat({object: obj, number: number [, unitspre: prepend[, unitspost: append[, point: decimal_point[, thousand: thousand_separator]]]]})

-This formats the given number (which can be either an integer or a float.
-The prepend and append options are strings which are added to the string (eg 5%).
+This formats the given number (which can be either an integer or a floating point number.
+The prepend and append options are strings that are added to the string (eg 5%).

 Note: As of the January 2019 release this functions argument list has been changed to accept a single object instead of multiple separate arguments.
 So you might call this function like so:RGraph.numberFormat({ object: obj, number: num, unitspre: '$', unitspost: 'c', point: '.', thousand: ',' });